 Does EVERTEC Have A Good ROE?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As is clear from the image below, EVERTEC has a better ROE than the average (15%) in the IT industry.
+Pleasingly, EVERTEC has a superior ROE than the average (18%) company in the IT industry.

 The Importance Of Debt To Return On Equity

-EVERTEC clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 2.58.
-There's no doubt its ROE is impressive, but the company appears to use its debt to boost that metric.
+EVERTEC clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 2.19.
+While the ROE is impressive, that metric has clearly benefited from the company's use of debt.
 Investors should think carefully about how a company might perform if it was unable to borrow so easily, because credit markets do change over time.